-The date of this prospectus is , 2019
+The date of this prospectus is May 9, 2019

 - According to Research, in terms of transaction volume in 2018 for mid- to long-term loans.
-In terms of appreciate loan origination volume in 2018.
-In terms of stati loan volume facilitated in 2018.
-In terms of stati loan volume facilitated in 2018.
-The investment volume inclusion to 2018.
-The investment volume inclusion the amount of investments made through the self-disovitor exclusing automatic networkment.
-As of December 31, 2018. ough the self-discretionary investing tool in respect of transferred loans on the secondary market
+(2) In terms of aggregate loan origination volume in 2018.
+(3) In terms of total loan volume facilitated in 2018.
+(4) In terms of aggregate investment volume inclutiate to 2018.
+(5) The investment volume includes the amount of investments made through the self-disortion excluding automatic networkment.
+(6) As of December 31, 2018. no. It's made through the self-discretionary investing tool in respect of transferred loans on the secondary market